grazhdanski/bank-card-tokenization/README.md

   * Only a registered user with the required permissions could request and save a file with a table containing all cards and their corresponding tokens, sorted by token
   * Only a registered user with the required permissions could request and save a file with a table containing all cards and their corresponding tokens, sorted by card number

-Note: The server does not support user registration, as that is a responsibility of another part of the system.
+Note: The server does not support user registration, as this is a responsibility of another part of the system.
 The server only checks if a user is valid.

 Sample registered <user, password> pairs: